mikkelhegn/spin-k8s-scenarios/README.md

 1. Create a local k3d cluster with the Spin shim and runtime classes.
 2. Deploy RabbitMQ and Dapr
 3. Deploy consumer app and Dapr bindings
-4. Manually - Run the Producer app to app messages to the queue
+4. Manually - Run the Producer app to add messages to the queue

 ```shell
 make scenario_4_rabbitmq_dapr